Gathering Customer Feedback is Vital and Here’s How to Streamline It.

 With this, you can create a picture of where your product seats in your users’ reality, and how to build a better product that’s more useful, indispensable even, for your users.

-Customer feedback gives you unbiased feedback on who your users are and what they want out of your product.
+Gathering customer feedback gives you unbiased feedback on who your users are and what they want out of your product.
 With this data, you can build a better product that meets their needs.

-Customer feedback helps you understand where you can improve your product
+3. Gathering customer feedback helps you understand where you can improve your product

 When you have a better understanding of who your customers are, you can determine exactly what they expect from your product.